 Whether you fancy yourself a bit of a master chef or you enjoy the finer nuances of haute cuisine, creating dishes with Manketti Oil will introduce your palate to a world of new and exciting taste experiences.
 Just ask celebrity chef, François Ferreira, Manketti Oil’s brand ambassador to the culinary stars.
 With his vast knowledge and experience that includes serving three sitting South African presidents, writing books on cookery that have won him four international awards, appearances on TV and radio, contributions to printed media on all things cuisine, as well as running his signature culinary training institute, Francois Ferreira Academy, he knows a thing or two about a palate for success, and rates Manketti Oil as exciting, fresh and brimming with glorious golden possibility.

 Behind the nuttiness of it all

 The local community benefits from the ‘Nuts for Cash” campaign when collecting the nuts.
-Payment is affected on the spot.
+Payment is effected on the spot.
 Maize is often preferred as the nearest town is about 60 km away and the cost to get there is exorbitant.
 The local Zambian women act as nut harvesters and collect the nuts from under the trees.

 Locals also enjoy the nut, but because of the extremely tough outer shell, they first have to roast the seeds to reveal the inner shell holding the white kernels.
-The difficult outer shell has proven to be a major barrier to commercial exploitation of the Mongongo nut, but has preserved this excellent food source for the indigenous people of Africa.
+The difficult outer shell has proven to be a major barrier to commercial exploitation of the Mongongo nut but has preserved this excellent food source for the indigenous people of Africa.
 The seeds are roasted and then cracked to remove the hard, outer shell leaving the inner shell intact, which helps to keep the kernels clean until they are required for later use.
-The white kernels taste like roasted almonds, but after roasting them to a toasty brown color, they develop a cheesy flavor.
+The white kernels taste like roasted almonds, but after roasting them to a toasty brown colour, they develop a cheesy flavour.